RashaAlsh/databases-cohort47/Week3/QA_PREP_EXERCISES.md

 and this week to explain the changes.

 - Was your database already in 2NF / 3 NF?

+The database is structured without any issues or partial dependencies and it meets the requirements of 2NF

 - What changes did you have to do to normalize your database?
+  No changes had to be made to the database.

 ## Discussion